saurabhmathur96/movie-recommendations/README.md

 ### SVD Matrix Factorisation [Notebook](./notebooks/Recommending%20movies%20using%20SVD%20Matrix%20Factorisation.ipynb)

 This method involves embedding movies in a vector space by using a stochastic estimation of Matrix Factorisation.
 The movie embedding can be considered a representation of the movie features and we can make recommendations using a similarity metric.

+### Probabilistic Matrix Factorization [Repository] (https://github.com/saurabhmathur96/variational-collaborative-filtering)

+A Bayesian approach to factorizing the Ratings matrix using Variational Inference.
+As a result, each rating prediction is a Gaussian with its variance representing uncertainty.

 ## Miscellaneous